district0x/district-ui-router/README.md

 ## Installation

-Add `[district0x/district-ui-router "1.0.5"]` into your project.clj
+Add `[district0x/district-ui-router "VERSION"]` into your project.clj

 Include `[district.ui.router]` in your CLJS file, where you use `mount/start`